 Are you running Android?
 Are you tempted to install cracked apps for free by checking the infamous box in front of the “Enable Installation from Unknown Sources”?
 You should know that this comes at a cost.
 Depending on which country you live in, you could be violating various laws.
 You will also be potentially opening doors to all kinds of dangerous stuff.

-- How to Fix Solve Error Code 923 in Google Play Store Android
+- How to Fix / Solve Error Code 919 in Android Google Play Store

 You never know what the creator of the cracked API has put inside.
 If you want to stay on the safe side, you should only install apps from the Google Play store, because they are under constant inspection of Google’s Play Protect.